200803-JavaFS/project-0-meliajm/notes.md

 to do:
-add validation to accounts and users
+[] connect scanner to models -> create new User and new Accounts [] associate User and Account

-*over-withdraw
+[x]add validation to accounts and users [x]*over-withdraw
-*no negative numbers for amounts to be deposited, transferred, withdraw *no empty Strings for username or password, min char length of password
+[x]*no negative numbers for amounts to be deposited, transferred, withdraw [x]*no empty Strings for username or password, min char length of password

 build menu (user interface)